 It can be tough to ethically and sustainably navigate animal attractions.
 It’s best to see undisturbed wildlife in their natural habitats via nature hikes, safaris or tours.
 Avoid activities promising hands-on experiences or close encounters and never feed the animals.
 This could throw off their natural behaviors or possibly make them sick.

-If you’re hiking or traveling on foot, stay on designated paths to avoid harming local flora, and refrain from picking.
+If you’re hiking or traveling on foot, stay on designated paths to avoid harming local flora and refrain from picking.
 Transporting flowers or plants could introduce potentially invasive species to other locations.
-If you’re doing anything in/near an ocean, be especially mindful not to disturb habitats.
+If you’re doing anything in or near an ocean, be especially mindful not to disturb habitats.

 One way to be an ethical traveler is to leave a place better than you found it.
 This could be as simple as picking up any trash you see and recycling or disposing of it properly.
 Try acting like a local, respecting their customs and trying local cuisine.
 When sampling native food, try to finish it if you can or share with others to avoid food waste.